-Total Life-Cycle Systems Management (TLCSM) is an system development approach of managing a systems development from inception to disposal.
+Total Life-Cycle Systems Management (TLCSM) is a system development approach of managing the development of a system from inception to disposal.
 The Program Manager (PM) is the single point of accountability for accomplishing program objectives for TLCSM.
-Consequently the PM is responsible for the implementation, management, and/or oversight of activities associated with the system’s development, production, fielding, sustainment and disposal.
+Consequently, the PM is responsible for the implementation, management, and/or oversight of activities associated with the system’s development, production, fielding, sustainment, and disposal.
 Performance-Based Life-Cycle Product Support is the strategy PM will use in implementing life-cycle management.

 The PM shall apply human systems integration to optimize total system performance (hardware, software, and human), operational effectiveness, and suitability, survivability, safety, and affordability.
 They shall also consider supportability, life cycle costs, performance, and schedule comparable in making program decisions.
 Planning for Operation and Support and the estimation of Total Ownership Costs (TOC) shall begin as early as possible.
 Supportability, a key component of performance, shall be considered throughout the system life cycle.